What types of organizations does the Foundation support?

 The Foundation accepts grant applications throughout the year.
 However, it is a good idea to submit an application at least four months before the funding is needed.

-Existing grantees should not submit a new grant application until after they submit the final report for their current grant.
+Please note that if your organization was awarded a grant, you will not be eligible to submit a new grant application until the final report is received for your current grant.

 The Foundation will fund general operating expenses, requests for specific programs or projects, and capital requests.